ohmysmtp/docs/docs/overview/firstEmail.md

 ## The response

 The response will come back using HTTP Status codes with a JSON body.
-If someonething went wrong (i.e. it does not return 200) an error object will be included to explain why.
+If something went wrong (i.e. it does not return 200) an error object will be included to explain why.
 For full details of responses and their meaning see [responses](../reference/responses)